gcarrarom/fancy-jira/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/fancy-jira)
 # fancy-jira
-Just a fancy JIRA command line tool for people that doesn't like GUIs
+Just a fancy JIRA command line tool for people that do not like GUIs

 # Install
 For now you can just install this CLI using pip: